 Through previous roles, Anna gained significant experience with administrative law, dispute resolution and litigation.
 Anna holds a Bachelor of Laws with Honours, a Graduate Diploma of Legal Practice and a Master of Taxation.
 She was admitted to practice as a lawyer in 2005.

-In the charity sector, Anna has spent several years volunteering for and on the boards of community legal centres.
+In the charity sector, Anna spent several years volunteering for and on the boards of community legal centres.

 Advice Services, Education and Public Affairs

 Our Compliance team works to address risks that pose a threat to trust and confidence in the charity sector.
-The team uses analytics and intelligence to identify risks and decide on appropriate action.
+The team uses data analytics and intelligence to identify risks and decide on appropriate action.

 The team manages system configuration and architecture as well as information governance.
 It also provides data to support ACNC operations and inform strategic decisions, as well as overseeing data exchanges with other government agencies.

 Our Legal and Policy team provides legal advice to the Commissioner and staff on interpretation and application of the ACNC Act, the Charities Act and other applicable legislation and regulations.
 The team also manages legal review and appeal proceedings of ACNC administrative decisions.

 The team provides training to staff and advises on memoranda of understanding with external agencies, agreements and contracts.
 It also manages obligations under the Freedom of Information Act 1982 (Cth) (the FOI Act) and the Privacy Act 1988 (Cth) (the Privacy Act).

 It also coordinates submissions to parliamentary inquiries and consultative bodies on policy and legislative initiatives and supports strategic policy work and engagement with the ACNC’s Adviser and Sector Forums, the ACNC’s Consultation panel and coordinates updates to overseas charity regulators.